 All eight of us were crammed in an elevator at the local health clinic when Louise started screaming at the top of her lungs.

-Understandably the single mom of 5, who had spent the last 20 years in a Congolese refugee camp, was startled when the floor started sinking beneath her feet.
-All of her kids immediately understood what was happening and started teasing her in Swahili.
-It was hilarious!
-My preschool-aged son and I belly laughed along with Louise and her entire family.
+Understandably the single mom of five, who had spent the last 20 years in a Congolese refugee camp, was startled when the floor started to sink beneath her feet.
+All of her kids immediately understood what was happening and started giggling and teasing her in Swahili.
+My preschool-aged son and I I belly laughed along with Louise and her entire family.

 When I first greeted Louise at the airport, my heart ached at the sight of her.
-She looked exhausted from travelling with small children, and she pointed to her stomach indicating she felt sick.
+She looked exhausted and out of place.
+She pointed to her stomach indicating she felt sick.
 I was shocked that the only belongings she brought to her new life in America were contained in a simple piece of luggage that looked like a beach bag – her kids weren’t carrying anything at all.

 I wondered where the father of her children was and who she had left behind that she may never get to see again.
 I wondered what horrors she’d faced that caused her to become a refugee in the first place.
 I literally couldn’t even fathom what she’d been through or what she was about to go through.
 If I felt helpless to communicate with her, how helpless must she feel to communicate with pretty much everyone around her?